-We are now at the beginning of our winter months and with the season change, we as gardeners face new challenges in our garden – from the weather itself to the pests and fungi that become prevalent in the winter months.
+We are now at the beginning of our winter months, and with the season change, we as gardeners all experience winter gardening challenges.
+These challenges can vary from the weather to the pests and fungi that become prevalent in the winter.
 We’re sharing some tips to help solve some of these problems.
-Remember, garden problems cannot always be solved and some fatalities in the garden are fairly normal.
+Remember, winter gardening problems cannot always be solved, and some fatalities in the garden are fairly normal.
 So don’t be too hard on yourself!

-- If your garden has a heavy clay content in a winter rainfall area, you may experience drainage problems and therefore experience rotting of plants, etc. It is said that this can be remedied over time with the addition of agricultural lime to clay soils, which helps to break this type of soil up.
-What most don’t realise is that agricultural lime has also got the potential to alter the PH of your soil, which can be harmful (Fynbos, for example, cannot handle alkaline products).
-Gypsum is another product that is used for breaking up clay soils but there are varying opinions as to whether Gypsum is actually an effective product for this purpose.
-Our recommendation is to rather apply and work large amounts of organic matter like compost and well-rotted manure into heavy clay soils as this will over time improve the structure of the soil as well as to help with drainage.
-When the organic matter breaks down it will also feed the plants.
+- If your garden has a heavy clay content in a winter rainfall area, you may experience drainage problems and therefore experience rotting of plants, etc. It is said that this can be remedied over time by adding agricultural lime to clay soils, which helps break this type of soil up.
+What most don’t realise is that agricultural lime also has got the potential to alter the PH of your soil, which can be harmful (Fynbos, for example, cannot handle alkaline products).
+Gypsum is another product that is used for breaking up clay soils, but there are varying opinions as to whether Gypsum is actually an effective product for this purpose.
+Our recommendation is to apply and work large amounts of organic matter like compost and well-rotted manure into heavy clay soils as this will over time improve the structure of the soil and help with drainage.
+When the organic matter breaks down, it will also feed the plants.

 - Another problem in winter rainfall areas is that, when heavy rains occur, some young plants often get washed away.
 You can prevent this with mulching around the younglings and in general.

-- When mulching, be careful to not apply too thick a layer and make sure that the mulch is not piled high around plants or tree trunks.
+- When mulching, be careful not to apply too thick a layer and ensure that the mulch is not piled high around plants or tree trunks.
 This is because mulch can hold moisture, which in turn can cause rotting and lead to fungal growth when there is lots of rain.
-Once plants start rotting, there is not much you can do to remedy the organic decomposition process, so do a spot check on your mulching level during the rainy season to make sure it is not piled up too high.
+Once plants start rotting, there is not much you can do to remedy the organic decomposition process, so do a spot check on your mulching level during the rainy season to ensure it is not piled up too high.

 Some South African summer rainfall areas experience extremely cold winters and frost.
-There are a few things you can do to minimise frost damage to your plants.
+You can do a few things to minimise frost damage to your plants.

 - When plants are damaged by frost, do not cut back frost damage as these parts can protect the plant from further harm.
 Cut it back once all cold weather has passed.